growdigital/forestgarden.wales/content/tour.md

 We offer a 2 hour tour of our forest garden in Cwm Cou in Ceredigion, near Newcastle Emlyn.
 It’s for anyone interested in learning more about forest gardening.

-The tour runs on Monday, Tuesday, Thursday and Saturday from 10am-12pm and 2pm-4pm, April to September and costs £27 per person.
+The tour runs mostly on Monday, Tuesday, Thursday and Saturday from 10am-12pm and 2pm-4pm, April to September and costs £27 per person.
 Maximum tour size 10 people.

 It is available to book [via Airbnb Experiences](https://www.airbnb.co.uk/experiences/532342).